sonofmath/vue_firebase/README.md

 ```
 npm install vuefire@next firebase --save
 ```
 Open main.js and add this code to initialize Firebase
+In here you will need that 'projectId' and 'databaseURL'
 ```
 import VueFire from 'vuefire'
 import firebase from 'firebase/app'